I've Applied for a Mortgage:

 - Their Bank Accounts

 - and More ...

-The above info must be fully-supported by documentation.
-Physical proof of income (including copies of paystubs, W-2's, etc.), bank statements, tax returns, any decrees/judgements, investment accounts, and more may be required from a Mortgage Applicant prior to submission of their file in to Automated Underwriting.
+Physical proof of income (including copies of paystubs, W-2's, etc.), bank statements, tax returns, any decrees - judgments, investment accounts, and more may be required from a Mortgage Applicant prior to submission of their file in to Automated Underwriting.
 (For a Checklist of those items typically needed for Mortgage Application, click HERE).

 Receiving the Automated Underwriting Approval simply allows a file to move forward to meet the review and scrutiny of the human portion of the Underwriting Process, where the validity and accuracy of the supporting data and loan application are attested to.

 When all goes well, the objective becomes to first obtain the "Clear to Close" from the human (more formal portion) of the Underwriting review process.
 Then all the parties involved within the transaction must structure the Closing date and contribute numbers and figures for that Closing.